sysco-middleware/sysco-middleware.github.io/_posts/2020-12-12_publishing_a_kotlin_library_to_bintray_with_kotlin-gradle-dsl.md

 All in all this wasn't actually that hard.
 I needed to collect some pieces of missing information here and there and understand what’s happening when you publish an artifact and what are the prerequisites for that.
 After that the process looks quite straightforward.

 Gradle is also way superior to Maven when it comes to build configurations, but this shouldn't be a surprise to anyone nowadays.
+Unfortunately we are sometimes forced to use Maven, especially on legacy projects.
+But if you're starting a new project I strongly suggest considering gradle.

-Having a personal repository on Bintray where you can actually play around and have control over your files helps a lot.
-I’m glad I didn't go with Maven Central straight away.
+Having a personal repository on Bintray where you can actually play around and have control over your files helps a lot, and I’m glad I didn't go with Maven Central straight away.

-You can also check out the complete build file of the project I mentioned in the beginning [here](https://github.com/serpro69/kotlin-faker/blob/master/core/build.gradle.kts).
-Hopefully it will help you move in the right direction when publishing your artifacts to Bintray.